-Mr. Ramey was recognized as a Texas "Super Lawyer" in 2017 and the 13 years immediately preceding and in 2010, 2011 and 2017 as a Top 100 “Super Lawyer” in Dallas/Fort Worth by Texas Monthly and Law & Politics magazines.
+Mr. Ramey was recognized as a Texas "Super Lawyer" in 2018 and the 14 years immediately preceding and in 2010, 2011, 2017 and 2018 as a Top 100 “Super Lawyer” in Dallas/Fort Worth by Super Lawyers magazine.
 Mr. Ramey was recognized in 2021 and 2022 for Commercial Litigation by The Best Lawyers in America®.
 He was also named as one of the "Best Lawyers Under 40 In Dallas" by D Magazine.
 Mr. Ramey was listed in the 2022 edition of Chambers USA: America’s Leading Lawyers for Business for General Commercial Litigation.
 He is AV Preeminent® rated by Martindale-Hubbell.*

 Insights View All

 University of Oklahoma College of Law J.D.
 (1990) with honors, Order of the Coif

 U.S. Court of Appeals for the Fifth Circuit

 U.S. District Court for the Eastern District of Texas

 U.S. District Court for the Northern District of Texas

 U.S. District Court for the Southern District of Texas